MartySkinner/Indigo-apcupsd/README.md

 * startselftest
 * timeout

-Add the following text to each handler file you wish to have send events to the Indigo apcupsd plugin:
+Add the following text to each handler file you wish to have send events to the Indigo APCUPSD plugin:

     #!/bin/sh